stencila/stencila/README.md

 [Stencila](http://stenci.la) is a platform for doing stuff with data.
 This is an open source library for the platform.
 We're too busy coding to write much more about it than that.
-But hopefully, as the library matures, what we mean by "doing stuff" should become clear.
+But, as the library matures, what we mean by "doing stuff" should become clear.

 ##Documentation